astronomer/airflow-guides/guides/managing-dependencies.md

 ## Triggers with LatestOnlyOperator

-When scheduling tasks with complex trigger rules with dates in the past, there may be instances where certain tasks can run independely of time and others shouldn't.
+When scheduling tasks with complex trigger rules with dates in the past, there may be instances where certain tasks can run independently of time and others shouldn't.

 The parameters can also be set in the DAG configuration as above - the scheduling may get a bit messy, but it can save computing resources and add a layer of safety.